Gender Discrimination Lawyer in Washington, D.C. & Alexandria, VA

 Offering Fair Representation to All Our Clients

-Washington, D.C, Virginia, and Federal laws prohibit employers from making employment decisions based on an employee’s gender, but gender discrimination and unequal pay still occur in the workplace.
+Washington, D.C, Alexandria, VA, and Federal laws prohibit employers from making employment decisions based on an employee’s gender, but gender discrimination and unequal pay still occur in the workplace.
 If you have been discriminated against based on your gender or received unequal pay for equal work, your civil rights have been violated and you need aggressive legal representation from S.L.
 England, PLLC, to fight for you.

 Contact our experienced attorney today by calling (202) 759-2333.